Biradar2288Sudharani/SkillGap/README.md

 Python compares them → result shown + saved to MySQL.

-1. **`services/ai_service.py`** — sends the raw resume text and raw JD text to OpenAI, one call each, with a strict prompt asking for a normalized JSON list of skills (so "ReactJS" / "React.js" / "React" all collapse to one canonical entry).
+1. **`services/ai_service.py`** — sends the raw resume text and raw JD text to GEMINIAI, one call each, with a strict prompt asking for a normalized JSON list of skills (so "ReactJS" / "React.js" / "React" all collapse to one canonical entry).
 This is the only part of the app that touches AI.